Watch over 300 videos on the Vocal Medicine channel!

 Finally, the action of the tongue in singing stimulates the 84 meridians that end in soft and hard palates of the mouth.
 As the tongue stimulates these acupuncture points, endocrine gland secretions are shifted accordingly.
 In this way, the repetition of mantras is a form of internal massage or acupressure.

-Positive Impact of Group Singing
+Positive Impact of Singing in Kirtan

 On the social level, group singing has been shown to be more effective than medication or therapy for depression, anxiety and isolation.
 In a modern world filled with the poison of isolation, the practice of group singing is a fantastic antidote.
 Research by Nick Stewart of Bath University has shown that group singing (choir participation) for one year changed the outcomes of some individuals diagnosed with depression.